brunomarx/cs-hunter/README.md

 ### **3. list_3.txt: Cobalt Strike Beacon C2 Server Information**
 This file stores the **C2 server configuration** details extracted from the Cobalt Strike beacon.
 The information includes the **methods of communication (GET/POST), server URLs, polling intervals, beacon types**, and other relevant data about how the beacon contacts its C2 server.

-Example entry based on the provided beacon:
+Example entry based on the sample beacon:
 C2 Server IPs:

 61.170.80.230/jquery-3.3.1.min.js